This is episode 151 of the Absolute Mind podcasts and today I am covering how to curb those pesky sugar cravings.

 - Acknowledge the changes – Acknowledge how good you’re beginning to feel after a few weeks of not eating too much sugar.

-- Expect to feel moody – As with any addiction, as you begin to cut down its imperative you are aware and expect to feel slightly moody or grumpy as your body adjusts to the lack of sugar.
+- Expect to feel moody – As with any habit, as you begin to cut down it’s imperative you are aware and expect to feel slightly moody or grumpy as your body adjusts to the lack of sugar.